deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

 ## Adding Loki source to Deckhouse Grafana

-You can work with Loki from embeded to deckhouse Grafana.
+You can work with Loki from embedded to deckhouse Grafana.
 Just add [**GrafanaAdditionalDatasource**](../../modules/300-prometheus/cr.html#grafanaadditionaldatasource)

 ```yaml
 apiVersion: deckhouse.io/v1